 Then pour in boiled lentils to the tadka.
 Check salt and add if required.
 Also, add in some water if it’s very thick to bring in the desired consistency.

 Now prepare another tempering with jeera and hing.
-Hing plays an essential role in Indian dal recipe as it adds that extra punch of flavour to the dal.
+Hing or asafoetida plays an important role in Indian dal recipe as it adds that extra punch of flavour to the dal.

-Two tadka is very much essential if you want dhaba like flavour of this Punjabi Dal Tadka.
-And if you don’t want to give two tadka or tempering, then in first tadka, add in cumin seeds first before adding ginger garlic and onions.
+Two temperings or tadka is very much essential if you want dhaba like flavour of this Punjabi dhaba style dal tadka.
+And if you don’t want to give two tadka or tempering, then in the first tadka, add in cumin seeds first before adding ginger garlic, and onions.

 Also remember hing (asafoetida) is an integral and necessary part of any dal or dal tadka.
 In market to get a good quality hing is a tough job infact with lots of adulterated spices.
 I use one that I get from my native in UP.
 The aroma will tell you it’s quality.
 Just a pinch is enough..